March 12, 2010 at 9:37 am

 What Kind of Patterns Are You Looking For?

-If your like me, you can never get enough patterns to use.
-I like to have a large assortment of block patterns and line patterns which are more commonly used for sandcarving.
+If you’re like me, you can never get enough patterns to use.
+I like to have a large assortment of block patterns and line patterns, which are more commonly used for sandcarving.
 I hope everyone used the patterns I sent out to you in the newsletter.
 I know some are decent and others aren’t the best.
-So now I want to know what kind of patterns everyone is looking for.
+So, now I want to know what kind of patterns everyone is looking for.

 You can see the picture below to get an idea of what the difference is between a line pattern and a block pattern.
-If your totally new to using line patterns for sandcarving, I will have a quick tutorial for you as well.
-Basically the top pattern “flower 1″ would be considered a line pattern and the bottom “heron” might be considered a block pattern.
+If you’re totally new to using line patterns for sandcarving, I will have a quick tutorial for you as well.
+Basically, the top pattern “flower 1” would be considered a line pattern and the bottom “heron” might be considered a block pattern.

-Also I have provided a collection of lots of other sources for more free in the information manual.
+Also, I have provided a collection of a lot of other sources for more free in the information manual.

 Hi Eric, Thanks so much for the patterns!!
 They are great.
 I wish now, I would have kept my sandblaster, you had some wonderful sandblast patterns!
 I really liked the flower patterns too.
 I have been doing some engraving and if you are looking for some new ideas, I LOVE glass etching buildings, like old barns, cottages, fences,trees. just some neat old buildings are my favorites.
 I’d also like to see more patterns off dog breeds, I also like the wildlife etchings,deer, buffalo, etc.Keep up the great work you are doing and I enjoy the newsletter you put out with the patterns.
 Thanks again.